-For light therapy to work, experts recommend using it on a daily basis.
+For light therapy to work, experts recommend using it daily.
 Generally, patients will see an improvement after three to five days of undergoing the treatment.

 However, note that the treatment’s effectiveness highly depends on the patient’s response rate.
 Hence, the recovery period may vary for days or even months, depending on the patient.